 OPA 321 amends the minimum density and height requirements of the Trafalgar Urban Core Area designation.
-Minimum planned densities are to be determined during the Region's Municipal Comprehensive Review (Policy 7.6.4.8.c), which is anticipated to be completed in 2023.
-Absent a specific minimum density in OPA 321, the Revised Applications achieve a transit-supportive density of 160 units per gross hectare that is in line with other intensification areas within the Town and continues to achieve the minimum density set out in the original NOESP.
+Minimum planned densities are to be determined during the Region's Municipal Comprehensive Review (Policy 7.6.4.8.c), which is anticipated to be completed in 2023 (see Section 5.3 of this report above).
+As discussed above, the Revised Applications achieve a transit-supportive density of 283 units per net hectare that is in line with other intensification areas within the Town and continues to achieve the minimum density set out in the original NOESP.